Karen O: Career

-O is known as the lead vocalist for the band Yeah Yeah Yeahs.
-She has also been noted for her sense of fashion, wearing ostentatious outfits made by her friend, fashion designer Christian Joy.
-In the early days of the band, she became well-known for her outrageous antics during live shows.
-Their first ever gig was opening for the White Stripes in 2000.
+Karen O is best known as the lead vocalist for the band Yeah Yeah Yeahs.
+She has also been noted for her fashion, often wearing outfits made by her friend, fashion designer Christian Joy.
+In the early days of the band, she became well known for her antics during live shows.

-During a tour for the 2003 Livid Festival in Australia, at a sideshow at The Metro in Sydney, O accidentally danced off the stage and was reluctantly taken to a hospital.
+During a tour for the 2003 Livid Festival in Australia, at a sideshow at The Metro in Sydney, Karen O accidentally danced off the stage and was reluctantly taken to a hospital.
 A few days later, at the Sydney leg of the Livid Festival, she appeared in a wheelchair pushed onstage by Angus Andrew.

-In 2007, O was placed at number three on Spinner's "Women Who Rock Right Now" list.
+In 2007, Karen O was placed at number three on Spinner's "Women Who Rock Right Now" list.
 The following year, she debuted a side project called Native Korean Rock with fellow New York City musicians, with two intimate performances at Union Pool in Brooklyn on July 21.

-In 2009, she contributed backing vocals, screaming animal sounds, and noises to the songs "Gemini Syringes", "I Can Be A Frog", and "Watching the Planets" on The Flaming Lips album Embryonic.
+In 2009, she contributed backing vocals, screaming animal sounds and noises to the songs "Gemini Syringes", "I Can Be A Frog" and "Watching the Planets" on The Flaming Lips' album Embryonic.
 In 2011, she contributed vocals on the song "Pinky's Dream" on the David Lynch debut album Crazy Clown Time.
 In 2012, she collaborated with experimental rock group Swans on the song "Song for a Warrior" on their album The Seer.
 She also lends vocals to the song "GO!" on Santigold's 2012 album Master of My Make-Believe.

 On the collaboration project with N.A.S.A. on The Spirit of Apollo, she appears on the track "Strange Enough", together with Ol' Dirty Bastard and Fatlip.
-O's vocal approach has been described as "ethereal", and has been described as "yelping" at times.
+Karen O's vocal approach has been described as "ethereal" and has been described as "yelping" at times.
 She described her approach:

-O has also collaborated with James Iha on his second solo LP Look to the Sky in 2012.
-In 2014, Target used a version of the song "A Marshmallow World" sung by O. In 2015 she did a remake of Animotion's Obsession, written by legendary songwriter, Holly Knight for a new STARZ show, Flesh and Bone.
+Karen O has also collaborated with James Iha on his second solo LP, Look to the Sky, in 2012.
+In 2014, her cover of "A Marshmallow World" was featured in Target's holiday commercials.
+In 2015, her cover of Animotion's "Obsession" was used as the opening theme for the Starz miniseries Flesh and Bone.
 On May 5, 2015, a song by Karen O in tribute to Nellie Bly was used as part of a Google doodle commemorating Bly's 151st birthday.
-The same year, Microsoft approached O to pen a theme song for Square Enix's game Rise of the Tomb Raider, which resulted in the song "I Shall Rise".
+The same year, Microsoft approached Karen O to pen a theme song for Square Enix's game Rise of the Tomb Raider, which resulted in the song "I Shall Rise".